 Want to add this Opportunity to the Featured Giving Opportunities?
 Select the country or countries you want to target with this Opportunity.
 You can select more than one by holding the "Command" or "Control" key as you click each country.

 Your extended community (friends and family outside of the organization) can also access this opportunity via the Community Impact Portal if you check the associated box.

 You can also link a Giving Opportunity to an Associated Volunteer Opportunity you've created for cross-promotion within your program.
 Simply enter keywords into the search bar and then select the Opportunity that appears.

-And lastly, targeting specific demographic groups using Custom Classifications.
+Target specific demographic groups using Custom Classifications.
 These available options will be set up for you during implementation and if selected here, any user associated with any of the fields selected will see this content by default.
 You can select more than one by holding the "Command" or "Control" key as you click each selection.

-Once you’ve reviewed all the necessary information, press Submit and the Opportunity will either be published immediately or sent for administrator review, depending on your site configuration.
+Once you’ve reviewed all the necessary information, press Submit and the opportunity will either be published immediately or sent for administrator review, depending on your site configuration.
 And remember, you can come back and Edit or Unpublish the event whenever you like.

 Here's what the opportunity will look like once it's been published...